diffblue/aws-training/Goto-Transformations/readme.md

 ## Introduction

 This is a live tutorial on transformations applied to the Goto program by various tools in our suite of tools.
-We're going to look:
+We're going to look at:

 1. Symex-Ready Goto Transformations,
 2. (Optional) Transformations applied by `cbmc`, and